 CWA was founded in 1938 at meetings in Chicago and New Orleans.
 First known as the National Federation of Telephone Workers, the union became the Communications Workers of America in 1947.

-CWA got its start in the telephone industry, but today it represents workers in all areas of communications, as well as in health care and public service, customer service and many other fields.
+CWA got its start in the telephone industry, but today it represents workers in the communications and information industries, as well as the news media, the airlines, broadcast and cable television, public service, higher education and health care, manufacturing, in high tech and more.

 Learn about the CWA Historical Papers at the Robert F. Wagner Labor Archives.